-Since 26 June 2021, the Company, as the majority of EU Investment Firms, has been subject to the capital adequacy and overall risk management requirements that arise from the investment firm European prudential framework, which consists of EU Regulation 2019/2033 on the prudential requirements of investment firms ("Investment Firm Regulation" or "IFR") and EU Directive 2019/2034 on the prudential supervision of investment firms ("Investment Firm Directive" or "IFD"), as the latter has been harmonized into local legislation through the issuance of the Cyprus Law for the Prudential Supervision of Investment Firms (165(I)/2021).
+The capital adequacy and overall risk management requirements that applied until recently to the Company under the EU Capital Requirements Directive 2013/36/EU ("CRD IV") and EU Regulation No. 575/2013 (the "Regulation" or the "CRR"), have been replaced by amended prudential rules introducing a new classification system for investment firms, based on their activities, systemic importance, size and interconnectedness.
+In particular, the EU Regulation (EU) 2019/2033 (the "Investment Firm Regulation" or "IFR") and EU Directive (EU) 2019/2034 (the "Investment Firm Directive" or "IFD"), where the latter has been harmonized into Cyprus legislation through the issuance of the Cyprus Law on the Prudential Supervision of CIFs of 2021 (165(I)/2021).

-The IFR and IFD rules focus on specific methodologies that investment firms are required to apply for quantifying their exposure to risk and deriving their Capital Adequacy ratio, as well as to their required level of initial capital, their Internal Capital Adequacy & Risk Assessment ("ICARA") Process, and the Liquidity Requirement, among others.
+The new rules introduce several changes to the methodologies that investment firms are required to apply for quantifying their exposure to risk and deriving their Capital Adequacy ratio, as well as to their required level of initial capital, their Internal Capital Adequacy Assessment Process ("ICAAP") which is replaced by the Internal Capital Adequacy & Risk Assessment ("ICARA") Process, and a newly introduced Liquidity Requirement according to which they are required to maintain liquidity levels equal to at least one third of their Fixed Overhead Requirement, among others.